e3rd/zim-plugin-googletasks/README.md

   * something like `%appdata%\zim\data\zim\plugins` in Win, or `~/.local/share/zim/plugins/` in Linux
 * You enable the plugin in Zim/Edit/Preferences/Plugins/ check mark Google tasks.
 * Go to Tools / Google Tasks / Import new tasks
+* When run for the first time, only tasks with today's due date are imported.
+Other times, all the tasks between current today and the day of the last import are fetched.
 * Enjoy

 ### Optional